 For 2014, the increase in special mention is offset by significant decreases in the substandard classifications of those same commercial related portfolios.
 Overall, substandard and doubtful loans decreased 42.5% or \$2.9 million as compared to yearend 2013.
-In response to these fluctuations and loan growth during 2014 and 2015, the Bank changed ALLL to outstanding loan coverage percentage changed to 0.88% as of December 31, 2015, 0.95% as of December 31, 2014 from and 0.90% as of December 31, 2013.
+In response to these fluctuations and loan growth during 2014 and 2015, the Bank changed ALLL to outstanding loan coverage percentage changed to 0.89% as of December 31, 2016, 0.88% as of December 31, 2015, and 0.95% as of December 31, 2014.

-The above indicators are reviewed quarterly.
+The above indicators impacting ALLL are reviewed quarterly.
 Some of the indicators are quantifiable and, as such, will automatically adjust the ALLL once calculated.
-These indicators include the ratio of past due loans to total loans, loans past due greater than 30 days, and the ration of watch list loans to capital, with the watch list made up of loans graded 5, 6 or 7 on a scale of 1 (best) to 7 (worst).
-Other indicators use more subjective data to the extent possible to evaluate the potential for inherent losses in the Bank's loan portfolio.
+These indicators include the ratio of past due loans to total loans, loans past due greater than 30 days, and the ratio of watch list loans to capital, with the watch list made up of loans graded 5, 6 or 7 on a scale of 1 (best) to 7 (worst).
+Other indicators consist of more subjective data used to evaluate the potential for inherent losses in the Bank's loan portfolio.
 For example, the economic indicator uses the unemployment statistics from the communities in our market area to help determine whether the ALLL should be adjusted.
-At the end of each of 2013, 2014 and 2015, a slight improvement was noted in unemployment figures.
+At the end of each of 2014, 2015 and 2016, a slight improvement was noted in unemployment figures.